rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 #### Expressions and function calls

-When _eval_ is passed a `Pair`, this represents the beginning of an expression, or a function call.
+When _eval_ is passed a `Pair`, this represents the beginning of an expression, a function call.
 A composition of things.

-In s-expression syntax, a function call looks like `(function_name arg1 arg2)`.
+In s-expression syntax, all expressions and function calls looks like `(function_name arg1 arg2)`.
 That is parsed into a `Pair` tree, which takes the form:

 ```
 Pair(